UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   systemctl -l status apache2.service journalctl -u apache2.service
   ```
+* Generate a SSL certificate for your host.
+In the Apache config file is explained how to do
+  that.
+Then restart Apache.
+  For some specific situations this is not necessary (e.g. if you are running
+  Ricgraph on a local machine).
 * Exit from user *root*.
 * Now you can use Ricgraph Explorer from inside your virtual machine by typing
   [http://localhost](http://localhost) in your web browser in the virtual machine, or